Zhang Jiankang: Career

 Zhang started to play aged 8, influenced by his father, who was a club-level player.
 He had seen Ding Junhui playing on television, and expressed an interest.
 At the age of 11, Zhang left mainstream school and went alone to Shenzhen and later Shanghai, where he was coached by Wu Wenzhong who had previously coached Ding Junhui.
 In 2014 Zhang won the Sichuan Provincial Championship and the Chinese U21 Championship, and was accepted in the CBSA Academy in Beijing.

 Early career

 Following Zhang's promising performances in the academy and in Chinese tour events, the CBSA awarded him a wildcard for the 2016 International Championship in Daqing.
 There he defeated Ross Muir 6-3 before losing to Stuart Bingham 6–1.

 At the 2017 IBSF U-21 Championship he missed the final red attempting a maximum break against Jackson Page.
 He lost in the semi-finals to eventual winner Fan Zhengyi.

 In April 2018 he was awarded a two-year professional tour card, being ranked at the highest amateur in the CBSA China Tour ranking list.
-Ahead of the 2018–19 season he has been announced as being based at Q House Snooker Academy in Darlington as a resident professional, managed by Chusak Phetmalaikul.